ICS2 Release 3

 What will happen if you are not ready in time?

-Goods will be stopped at the EU Customs borders
+Goods will be stopped and held at the EU customs borders until compliance is verified.

-The goods in question will not be cleared by the customs authorities
+The goods in question will not be cleared or released by the customs authorities.

 Deployment Window